Skip to content

 ROM Matching

-When igir scans ROM files in the input directory, it calculates a number of checksums to uniquely identify each file.
+When Igir scans ROM files in the input directory, it calculates a number of checksums to uniquely identify each file.
 These checksums are then matched to ones found in DATs.

-By default, igir will use CRC32 + filesize to match input files to ROMs found in DATs.
+By default, Igir will use CRC32 + filesize to match input files to ROMs found in DATs.
 CRC32 checksums are fast to calculate, and many archive formats include them in their directory of files, which greatly speeds up scanning.

 Note